 How much does it cost to start a law firm?
-What kind of seed money does it take to start a solo law firm?
 We asked a few experts.

 Starting a New Solo Law Firm?

 In case you hadn’t noticed, a lot of those new lawyers who can’t find jobs are hanging out a solo shingle.
 Add to that those lawyers with experience who have left a firm by choice—their own or someone else’s—to launch a practice.
 That’s a lot of lawyers starting from scratch!
 You may be one of them (or dreaming of becoming one).
 So, what kind of seed money does it take to start a solo practice these days?
 We asked a handful of people who know the territory, and here are some of their answers.

 “The answer depends on what method of legal service delivery the new lawyer wants to provide: traditional delivery, online delivery or a hybrid of the two.
 The cost to launch a traditional, bricks-and-mortar law practice is going to be greater than if the lawyer uses cloud computing to conduct the majority of his or her work with clients.
 The most cost-effective scenario for a lawyer to launch a solo practice would be to select a hybrid practice where he or she leases a shared office with conference space and a shared or virtual receptionist.
 The lawyer may use a web-based practice management system with a secure client portal to provide unbundled legal services to online clients across his or her jurisdiction, as well as do some of the work for full-service clients online and at the leased office space.
 Additional start-up expenses and the cost to market and develop a client base in that first critical year are then added to that basic foundation.”